gameworkersolidarity/website/README.md

 #  [gameworkersolidarity.com](https://gameworkersolidarity.com)

-The Game Worker Solidarity Project is mapping and documenting collective movements by game workers striving to improve their working conditions.
+Game Worker Solidarity is mapping and documenting collective movements by game workers striving to improve their working conditions.
 We're collecting materials created by workers for these movements and aim to document the longer history of resistance in the industry which goes back to its formation.

 This repository is for a website backed by a database of events that can be freely searched by location, type of action, and numbers involved for events like the creation of trade union branches, new contracts, strikes, protests, social media campaigns, etc.